-Who Can Use the Contraception Ring
+Who Can Use the Contraception Ring?

 The contraception ring is suitable for use by women of all ethnicities and ages.
-Unless there are any medical conditions which hinder the use of the ring, everyone can use it without any problem.
+Unless there are any medical conditions that hinder the use of the ring, everyone can use it without any problem.
 Women who have given birth to a baby can start using it after the 21st day of delivery.
 However, the ring can reduce the flow of breast milk in feeding mothers and hence should be avoided during the first six months of exclusive breastfeeding.
 It can also be used right after an episode of abortion or miscarriage without any extra contraception.

-Who Should Avoid Using Birth Control Ring
+Who Should Avoid Using Birth Control Ring?

-Although suitable for most women, the use of the vaginal ring should be avoided by women who have
+Although suitable for most women, the use of the vaginal ring should be avoided by women who have the following conditions:

-- A cardiac problem
+- a cardiac problem

-- A clot in the veins or arteries
+- a clot in the veins or arteries

-- A habit of smoking and have crossed the age of 35
+- a habit of smoking and have crossed the age of 35

 - Breast cancer